صور الصفحة

 Deferring, however, a statement of the fruit of their labours to a subsequent stage of their Report, your Committee would give some more detailed account of the measures which they have em

-worked and managed-their receipts and disburse- it is necessary that the provisions of the Bar- Ployed for carrying their objects into operation.
+worked and managed-their receipts and disburse- it is necessary that the provisions of the Bar-ployed for carrying their objects into operation.

-ments-and to do what in them lies to promote the efficiency of the same.
+ments and to do what in them lies to promote the efficiency of the same.
 And in order to this, the Committees appointed to superintend such schemes are enjoined to make interim reports to the annual meeting of Commission of their receipts and disbursements, and the general condition of such schemes.
 Presbyteries also are required to transmit to the Commission a report of the state of the Congregational Associations within their bounds, and to receive instructions from the Commission thereanent.'

-"Which motion having been seconded, the Presbytery unanimously agreed to transmit the
+"Which motion having been seconded, the Presbytery unanimously agreed to transmit the said overture."

 Professor CAMPBELL.-Moderator, the importance of this overture I think it would be difficult to exaggerate.
 Impressed though I have very strongly been with the conviction that such a measure is essential, I know not